avlitvin73/unit-demo-cra/README.md

 # CI/CD training project

+## For proper testing you need to be a collaborator of this project so feel free to write me on Telegram and i will add you

 ## About
 This project is a training for setting up the CI/CD proccess using GitHub Actions.
 The base project i forked is a simple to-do list app with some unit and e2e tests.